 In Pool Play games, if the score is tied at the end of regulation and the time limit has not expired, the game shall continue.
 Games may end in a tie in pool play once the time limit is reached.
-When the time limit is reached after an inning has started, the game will end immediately if the home team is ahead or scores the go ahead run in the bottom half of the inning or when the inning is completed.There is no time limit in bracket play.
+When the time limit is reached after an inning has started, There is no time limit in bracket play.